SAP Indirect Access License Fees Can Be Significant and Unexpected

 It depends on how those systems are connected to the SAP system and whether data is being created, manipulated, or viewed in the SAP system via the connected systems.
 It also depends on the activity of the users using the system.
 If they are operating in a way, in terms of their system usage activity that matches any contractual definition of a named-user then they will require the corresponding named-user license to cover that usage.

 3. Is there a certain license type applicable to a named-user who is given the required permissions to access the SAP system indirectly?

 No, the normal rules behind the assignment of named-users apply.
-If it is small community of users are performing business critical activity they may all need a professional license.
+If it is a small community of users are performing the business critical activity they may all need a professional license.
 A large community of users viewing reports may need an ESS (Employee Self-service License), or indeed some form of specially negotiated blanket coverage usage license which provides a degree of flexibility across large external user populations or where user numbers frequently fluctuate.

 4. Is accessing SAP systems remotely via an intermediary interface compliant?

 It is if the individual accessing the SAP software in this manner has a license that covers the activity they perform in the SAP system when accessing it.
-In principal there is nothing wrong with using an interface to provide remote access to the SAP systems, where systems security would be a more important consideration.
+In principal, there is nothing wrong with using an interface to provide remote access to the SAP systems, where systems security would be a more important consideration.

 5. What about when SAP creates Indirect Access instances themselves when performing a systems integration or deployment